Shared posts

 Science behind the Autumnal equinox...

-We celebrate the September equinox as the first day of autumn for the Northern Hemisphere, and first day of spring for the Southern Hemisphere.
+Happy equinox!
+We celebrate the September equinox as the first day of autumn for the Northern Hemisphere, and the first day of spring for the Southern Hemisphere.
+Watch a video about the September equinox, above.

-What is it?
-It’s a milestone in Earth’s orbit around the sun.
+The September equinox is a seasonal milestone in Earth’s yearly orbit around the sun.
 At an equinox, the sun appears directly above Earth’s equator.
-At the September equinox, it’s crossing from north to south.
+At the September equinox, the sun is moving from north to south as it crosses above the equator.
+It’s bringing summer to the Southern Hemisphere and winter to the Northern Hemisphere.

 Earth’s tilt causes it